Imperial Russian Army: World War I and revolution

 At the outbreak of the war, Emperor Nicholas II appointed his cousin, Grand Duke Nicholas as Commander-in-Chief.
 On mobilization, the Russian Army totalled 115 infantry and 38 cavalry divisions with nearly 7,900 guns (7,100 field guns, 540 field howitzers and 257 heavy guns).
 There were only 2 army ambulances and 679 cars.
 Divisions were allocated as follows: 32 infantry and 10.5 cavalry divisions to operate against Germany, 46 infantry and 18.5 cavalry divisions to operate against Austria-Hungary, 19.5 infantry and 5.5 cavalry divisions for the defence of the Baltic Sea and the Black Sea littorals, and 17 infantry and 3.5 cavalry divisions were to be transported in from Siberia and Turkestan.

 Among the army's higher formations during the war were the Western Front, the Northwestern Front and the Romanian Front.
-The war in the East began with Russian invasion of East Prussia (1914) and the Austro-Hungarian province of Galicia.
+The war in the East began with Russian invasion of East Prussia (1914) and the Austro-Hungarian province of Galicia (1914).
 The first ended in a Russian defeat by the German Empire in the Battle of Tannenberg (1914).
 In the west, a Russian Expeditionary Force was dispatched to France in 1915.
+Great success against the Austro-Germans was achieved in the Brusilov offensive.
 Amid the Russian Revolution of 1917 the Imperial Russian Army collapsed and dissolved.
 The rebellious remnants of the Imperial army evolved to become part of the new Red Army.